 | What is the cheapest realistic model path once you do pay? | Start with a small model such as gpt-4o-mini, then use caching, Batch, or Flex before jumping to expensive frontier models. |

-The free-trial question actually hides four different contracts
+The free-tier question actually hides five different contracts

-Most pages ranking for this topic still answer as if free API key were one thing.
+Most pages ranking for this topic still answer as if free API key or free API tier were one thing.
 It is not.
-In OpenAI's current product shape, the phrase usually mixes four separate contracts:
+In OpenAI's current product shape, the phrase usually mixes five separate contracts:

 - Credential creation.
 Can you open the platform, create an organization, and generate an API key without being charged immediately?

-- Program-specific or model-specific exceptions.
-Do you qualify for free moderation, tiny specialized Free-tier quotas, complimentary daily shared-traffic tokens, or research credits?
+- Program-specific exceptions.
+Do you qualify for free moderation or complimentary daily shared-traffic tokens?

 The current OpenAI help center makes the split explicit if you read across the right pages.
 The article on Billing settings in ChatGPT vs Platform says the ChatGPT platform and the API platform are two separate systems.
 The same article also says the API platform can be on a Custom plan, a Pay-As-You-Go plan, or an Explore "free trial" plan with limited functionality.
-That single page already breaks the old mental model.
-There is still some kind of free trial shape on the API side, but it is not described as a universal backend credit grant, and it does not erase the separate-billing boundary.
+Separately, the Rate limits page lists account-level usage tiers, including Free, Tier 1, and higher tiers.
+Those two pages together break the old mental model: OpenAI can have a Free account tier and a limited Explore plan without giving every model a free backend contract.

 That distinction matters because it changes what question you should ask next.
 If your real need is "I want to test a general-purpose model from my app," you are no longer looking for a generic free key.
 You are looking for either a specific official zero-cost exception that fits your workload, or the cheapest possible real paid onboarding path.